 AP Literature: Good Grief

-A character in graphic novelist Dash Shaw's BodyWorld declares to another, "Living is suffering, Billy.
-Now give your mom a nice big hug."
-Is he right?
-Buddha seems to say as much in the first of his Four Noble Truths, that suffering is a condition of being alive, and writers have dramatized the many forms of human suffering - in tragedy, comedy, and modern hybrids of traditional genres - for the reader's vicarious experience and reflection.
+A character in graphic novelist Dash Shaw’s BodyWorld declares to another, “Living is suffering, Billy.
+Now give your mom a nice big hug.”
+Is that right?
+Buddha seems to say as much in the first of the Four Noble Truths—that suffering is a condition of being alive.
+Writers have dramatized the many forms of human suffering—in tragedy, comedy, and modern hybrids of traditional genres—for the reader’s vicarious experience and reflection.
 This course challenges the assumption that life constitutes suffering by exploring the meaning that can be made out of harrowing experiences.
 Authors help students address questions from diverse angles: How is it that some people can overcome the worst predicaments, whereas others cannot?
 To what extent do we create and perpetuate our own crises?
 How much of our success in coping, healing, and emerging wiser depends on ourselves?
 What does compassion really require of us?
-Works may include the Book of Job, William Shakespeare's Hamlet, Jane Austen's Persuasion, Franz Kafka's The Metamorphosis , Nathanael West's Miss Lonelyhearts, Albert Camus's The Plague, Tom Stoppard's Rosencrantz and Guildenstern Are Dead, Alice McDermott's Charming Billy, and Jose Saramago's Cain.
-Poets may include John Keats, T. S. Eliot, W. H. Auden, Gwendolyn Brooks, Sylvia Plath, and Philip Larkin.
+Works may include the Book of Job, the Gospel of Luke, William Shakespeare’s Hamlet, Franz Kafka’s The Metamorphosis, Nathanael West’s Miss Lonelyhearts, Virginia Woolf’s Mrs. Dalloway, Albert Camus’s The Plague, and Louise Erdrich’s Tracks, among others, as well as a variety of poems representing voices across time and cultures.

 English IV: What's New